-Shabnam, is a student at the Primary School, Bara, in Mahoba district of Uttar Pradesh.
+Shabnam, is a student at the Primary School, Bara, in Mahoba district of Uttar Pradesh in India.
 Today, her Principal, Archana Madam, had taught the children about 'good touch-bad touch' in school.
 This information was absolutely new for Shabnam, who studies in fourth grade.

 After being reminded several times by her mother, Shabnam finally changed her school uniform.
 As she sat to eat, all she could do was talk.

 "Archana Madam told us today that there are some body parts which we should not let anybody touch - anyone other than our parents.
 Nor should we touch anyone else there.
 If someone tries to touch us, we must ask them not to and if they still do not stop, we have to shout to call people and run away," she told her mother and sister.

 Fifty percent of children who participated in a survey conducted by Human Vision India, a human aid organization, in 2017 were victims of sexual abuse.
 The survey covered more than 45,000 children aged between 12 and 18 across 26 states of India.